-I can't tell you how many times I've wanted to tear my hair out to get blog I've written formatted properly before publishing!
-It looks just dandy while I'm typing away in WordPress, then I hit "Preview" only to reveal wonky spacing, strangely bolded text, or some random issue on how an image lays out.
-UGH!
+I can't tell you how many times I've wanted to tear my hair out when it comes to getting blog formatting just right.
+It looks just dandy while I'm typing away in WordPress, then I hit "Preview" only to reveal wonky spacing or image layout issues.

-While the formatting of content as a whole should present your message in an appealing manner on all points of collateral (including your website, social media, and printed materials) there's one place in particular that you'll want to give some extra love to on a regular basis - your BLOG!
+The formatting of your content as a whole should represent your brand's message in an appealing manner across all content types (including your website, social media, and printed materials) however, there's one place in particular that you'll want to give some extra love to on a regular basis: your BLOG!

 One of the number one things to remember with heading tags is that regardless of the size you choose, these lines of text should always reside on their OWN line in the body of your blog with a "hard return" space before and after.
 There are several reasons for this:

-#1 - From an SEO perspective it will help search engines to pick up on this content as a relevant and easily searchable highlight within your blog.
+From an SEO perspective, header tags give search engines context as to what your blog is about.
+With clear and concise headers, a search engine is able to crawl your page and pick out relevant highlights within your blog.
 Search engines recognize heading tags so make sure the sentence or phrase contains the appropriate long or short tail keywords to strengthen the presence of your blog on the internet.

-In the visual presentation of your blog the consistent use of these can make or break whether or not someone wants to continue reading your blog.
+In the visual presentation of your blog, the use of list formatting can make or break whether or not someone wants to continue reading your blog.
 Here's our best advice: